2020 Clean Air Grants for On-Road Trucks and Buses

 - The District may use discretion to distribute funds equitably throughout the county.

-- Applicants are limited to one on-road vehicle grant project per company.
+- Applicants are limited to one on-road vehicle grant project per Company, LLC, Tax ID, etc.

 - Vehicles proposed for replacement must be operating in-service at the time of application and operation must be demonstrated during a District pre-inspection.